nilsmoe/IdentityIQ/03-gitops-ci-artifacts-secrets.md

 ## 3.3.
 CI system (Jenkins, GitHub Actions, GitLab CI, etc.)

-You said Ansible is ready; CI can be:
+If Ansible is ready; CI can be:

 Jenkins on node6 (env=mgmt), or
 GitHub/GitLab cloud, whatever fits your org.